LinusJHoffmann/DissMatch/README.md

      - Send a form to students, asking them to rank their 3 preferred supervision areas.
 Using Microsoft Forms is efficient here, because it can directly output an excel file.

 2. Data preparation:
    - Collate all the data on student and supervisor preferences into the Excel file "dissmatch_data.xlsx" - make sure you insert the data in the correct sheets and columns.
+Don't change the names of the columns and sheets.
-All the data is read from and written to this file.
+   - All the data is read from and written to this file.
 You can download the file from this repository.
+It contains a small testing dataset with fictional data - you can overwrite it with your real data.
    - Place your Excel file in the same directory as the script (or change the filename in the script).
-   - Adjust the column and sheet names in your Excel file to match those expected by the script (see comments in the code).
-If you're unsure, don't change the names of the columns and the sheets!
-The files in this repository already contain matching column names.
    - Content of the `dissmatch_data.xlsx` Excel file:
      - Sheet 1: Supervisors (with columns for name, workload, and area preferences)
      - Sheet 2: Students (with columns for name and area preferences)